pritkathrotiya/TheNews45-Blogger-APK/README.md

 # TheNews45

-This is first intial release of TheNews45 APK
+This is first release of TheNews45 APK

 Original website https://thenews45.blogspot.com/